 At the time of updating, two separate and sequential HbA1c tests (3 month interval) came back normal at 36 mmoL/moL.
 I’m pragmatic enough to know that I do not need to lose weight as one of the aims of reducing my blood glucose and HbA1c levels (something emphasised by the above mentioned diabetes specialist).
 My Nov 2019 surveillance tests indicate 39 mmoL/moL so still in normal range.

 At this point, I cannot yet say if this is the beginning of progressive Type II diabetes or if my medication is causing these spikes in my blood glucose and HbA1c.
-Judging by 3 x normal HbA1c, looks like the somatostatin analogue (Lanreotide in my case) may caused a spike to a pre-diabetes score.
+Judging by 3 x normal HbA1c, looks like the somatostatin analogue (Lanreotide in my case) may have caused a spike to a pre-diabetes score.
 I will keep you posted.

 I even got on my bike to do a little bit more exercise just in case!